palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 Write Protocol
 --------------

+1. Using the transactions start timestamp, complete all reads.
+This is necessary to determine writes required by the transaction.
+Buffer writes in memory until commit time.

-1. We buffer writes in memory until commit time.
-At commit time we grab row locks for all the rows we are about to write (this is to detect write/write conflicts).
+2. At commit time we grab
+   row locks for all the rows we are about to write (this is to detect write/write conflicts).
 We also grab the start timestamp row lock for the Transaction table.

-2. Now that we have our locks we check for write/write conflicts.
+3. Now that we have our locks we check for write/write conflicts.
 If any cell has been modified by a transaction that committed after our startTS then we have a write conflict.

-3. Write the data to the KV store with TS = startTs.
+4. Write the data to the KV store with TS = startTs.

-4. Now we get a fresh commit timestamp.
+5. Now we get a fresh commit timestamp.

-5. Then (this is important) we make sure our locks are still valid.
+6. Then (this is important) we make sure our locks are still valid.
 If our locks expire after this point that is ok, but they have to be valid now.

-6. Then we atomically do a "putUnlessExists" into the transaction table with our commit timestamp.
+7. Then we atomically do a "putUnlessExists" into the transaction table with our commit timestamp.

-7. Unlock the locks
+8. Unlock the locks

 Read Protocol
 -------------